 Some nurses specialise in ENT.
 They work in a wide range of settings, including community practices (on the high street), GP surgeries and hospitals.
-They often manage earwax but might also offer a wider range of treatments and support.
-Nurses are regulated by the NMC.
+They often manage earwax but may also offer a wider range of treatments and support.
+Nurses are regulated by the Nursing and Midwifery Council.

 Hearing specialists - medical

 Medical doctors.
-Audiovestibular medicine is a medical specialty concerned with the diagnosis and management of hearing and balance disorders in adults and children.
+Audiovestibular medicine is a medical speciality concerned with the diagnosis and management of hearing and balance disorders in adults and children.

 ENT doctor and otologist

 Medical doctors.
-They can diagnose and treat diseases of the ear, as well as perform surgery
+They diagnose and treat diseases of the ear, as well as perform surgery.

 Medical doctors.
-Some pediatricians have a special interest in children's hearing.
+Some paediatricians have a special interest in hearing.

 In the UK people have a choice about whether they access hearing care through the NHS or privately